Claim your freedom to choose the perfect partner for your multi-vendor journey.

-I haven’t yet read the 1st Part Neither the 2nd Part
+I haven’t yet read the 1st Part neither the 2nd Part.

 It’s great to be back.
 Today we will conclude our blog series of finding the best marketplace revenue model.
 We have already discussed on commission and subscription model.
 Let’s figure out the competence of the listing fee model-